Trusted WordPress tutorials, when you need them most.

 How to Protect Email Addresses From Spammers in WordPress

-The first thing you need to do is install and activate the Email Address Encoder plugin.
+The first thing you need to do is install and activate the free Email Address Encoder plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 What that means is that it converts the plain text email addresses into decimal and hexadecimal entities.